 Ignore triangle winding: a triangle can have two distinct orientations (since it has two distinct faces).
 When this item is selected, the triangle orientation is ignored when identifying identical triangles.

 Display world reference: displays a small world reference frame in the lower left hand side of a camera view.
-As everywhere in V-REP, the red, green and blue arrows correspond to the x-, y-, and z-axis respectively.
+As everywhere in CoppeliaSim, the red, green and blue arrows correspond to the x-, y-, and z-axis respectively.

 Display bounding boxes of selected objects: displays a white/yellow bounding box around selected objects